To learn more check out our

 Key numbers are most relevant for irregular, multi-point scoring sports.
 Now we’ll go a little more in-depth about specific key numbers in a couple of sports.

-Football is undoubtedly the sport in which key numbers play the biggest role when betting.
+Football is undoubtedly where key numbers play the biggest role when betting.
 This is due to the scoring system.

 The first key number is the value of a field goal, the second is the value of a converted touchdown, and the third is the value of the two scores together.
 Think about some of the more common sounding scores for NFL games – 17-14, 24-21, 24-17, 31-24, 31-21.
-All of these are decided by key numbers.
+Key numbers decide all of these.

 In tight games, teams often find themselves only separated by the lowest value score, the field goal.
 In fact, around 15% of all NFL games are determined by three points.
 Think about all the tight games you have seen over the years where a team is tactically trying to wind the clock down after a field goal.

-A converted touchdown scores 7 points in NFL, and this is the second most common margin of victory.
-However, it is significantly less common than a 3 point margin, meaning that while certainly a key number, 7 is less significant in NFL than 3.
+A converted touchdown scores 7 points in the NFL, the second most common margin of victory.
+However, it is significantly less common than a 3-point margin, meaning that while certainly a key number, 7 is less significant in the NFL than 3.

 Games are decided by 7 points around 7% of the time.

-Since it is also important to pay attention to score combinations, 10 is the next most important key number, the value of a field goal and a touchdown together.
+Since paying attention to score combinations is also important, 10 is the next most important key number, the value of a field goal and a touchdown together.

 As we have already seen, the two most relevant types of bet for key numbers are point spread betting and point total betting so let’s go into a bit more detail about how that relates specifically to betting on NFL football.